 The accounts and notes with relation to the pension fund have been prepared in accordance with International Accounting Standard (IAS) 19.
-The Pension Fund liability shown in the Balance Sheet as at 31 March 2022 stands at £36.487m compared with £42.678m the previous year, this represents the liability to the Lincolnshire Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2022.
-The IAS 19 Balance Sheet position for the Council shows a reduced obligation and the net liability to the Council under IAS 19 pension deficit is lower in monetary terms at 31 March 2022.
+The Pension Fund liability shown in the Balance Sheet as at 31 March 2023 stands at £9.848m compared with £33.487m the previous year, this represents the liability to the Lincolnshire Pension Fund.
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2023.
+The IAS 19 Balance Sheet position for the Council shows a reduced obligation and the net liability to the Council under IAS 19 pension deficit is lower in monetary terms at 31 March 2023.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Lincolnshire Pension Fund.
 These are highlighted in note 36.
-Following the results of the triennial review in 2019, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a fully funded position over a 20-year term.
+Following the results of the triennial review in 2022, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a fully funded position over a defined term.